luiseduardobr1/YoutubeCommentRandom/README.md

 # How to use it
 Just put video URL and decide the number of users that you want to select.

-OBS: If the code can't extract all comments, then try to increase **SCROLL_PAUSE_TIME** variable.
+OBS: If the code can't extract all comments, then try to increase the value of **SCROLL_PAUSE_TIME** variable.
 Otherwise, if the code is too slow, just reduce the same variable.